Chandwa (community development block): Education

 Even though there are not many English medium schools in Chandwa, in the last 10 years, the local educated youth have come forward and set up a few English medium primary schools.
-Some of the youths have also started a few coaching centers to impart private coaching to the needy students.

 Opening of Abhijeet DAV public school about 15 Kilometers from Chandwa town has been a boost for the Chandwa.
-This has been possible with the effort of Abhijeet Group Power plant.
-This will be a huge boost to the students and the parents of Chandwa who would otherwise need to send their kids to the Jharkhand state capital Ranchi for getting basic education in English medium.

 Abhijeet Group is setting up a Coal Based Thermal Power Plant with total installed capacity of 1740 MW.
-Several companies signed MoU with the state government but none could start the work in the district prior to Abhijeet Group.
+Several companies signed MoU with the state government, but none could start the work in the district prior to Abhijeet Group.

-After the development of the power plant and the society other companies started coming to the district with slow pace.
-Nowadays, the transmigration of the place like Chandwa is legitimate with the socio economic development that has improved multi-times than that it was in 2006.

 As the first company in the district of Latehar (highly naxal dominated area) setting up the power plant Abhijeet Group already played a significant role in society, and it also bears a responsibility to help bring about the society of the future.

 Economy

 The main economy is agriculture and the local business activities that people of chandwa are engaged into.